shane5ul/pyReSpect-time/README.md

 Text files containting output from the code are stored in a directory `output/`.
 These include a fit of the data, the spectra, and other files relevant to the continuous or discrete spectra calculation.

 Graphical and onscreen output can be suppressed by appropriate flags in `inp.dat`.

+### Test Files

+A bunch of test files are supplied in the folder `tests/`.
+These data are described in the paper:
+Shanbhag, S., "pyReSpect: A Computer Program to Extract Discrete and Continuous Spectra from Stress Relaxation Experiments" which will appear in Macromolecular Theory and Simulations in **2019**.

 ## Usage